Dock at Australia’s largest marina

 Please consult your licensed financial advisor to determine if this type of investment is suitable for you.

-For information and pricing for our long-term marina berth offerings, please contact Darren Finkelstein on (03) 9233 8530.
+For information on our long-term marina berth offerings, please contact Darren Finkelstein on (03) 9233 8530.

 Your safety, together with the safety of our visitors and staff is of prime importance.
 We take safety very seriously at Wyndham Harbour.

-Please read and ensure you understand the contents of our Marina Emergency Plan and are prepared to following our staff’s instructions during an emergency situation!
+As a marina member, visitor and/or guest, you are required to read and understand the contents of our Emergency Management Plan and be prepared to follow the plan during an emergency situation.

-If you have any questions, please ask our Marina Staff for clarification immediately.
+If you have any questions, please ask our marina staff immediately for clarification.

 This marina is designed to respond to wave action generated by wind and passing vessels which can cause sudden movement to the pontoons, access gangways and moored vessels.